MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/boards/sprint-221-update.md

 ### Swimlane rules is generally available

-In our [March 31st release notes](/azure/devops/release-notes/2023/sprint-219-update#swimlane-rules-private-preview), we announced a private preview for swimlane rules.
-We have spend the past few sprints, fixing bugs and iterating on your feedback.
-In this sprint we are happy to announce that swimlane rules are now generally available.
+We are excited to announce that swimlane rules, which were first introduced in our [March 31st release notes](/azure/devops/release-notes/2023/sprint-219-update#swimlane-rules-private-preview), have now progressed from the private preview stage to being generally available.
+Over the past few sprints, we have worked diligently to fix bugs and incorporate your valuable feedback into the feature.

 Swimlane rules are similar to style rules, but instead, they allow you to setup conditions on your Kanban board to automatically move work items into specific lanes.
 Here are some example scenarios for using swimlane rules: